gramaziokohler/compas_xr/README.rst

 It has the :code:`/plugins/carb.scripting-python.plugin/pythonHome` key set to use its embedded python.

 Change it to your python installation, for instance:
+    "pythonHome": "../../target-deps/python",
 ::

     "pythonHome": "C:/Users/3duser/.conda/envs/xr"